InfoAyush/Bharat_Intern_02/README.md

 Through this project, I have gained valuable experience in working with image data, preprocessing techniques, and implementing SVM for classification.
 The insights derived from this project highlight the potential of SVM in real-world applications involving image recognition and classification.

-I am grateful to Prodigy Infotech for providing me with the opportunity to undertake this project as part of their Machine Learning Internship Program.
+I am grateful to Bharat Intern for providing me with the opportunity to undertake this project as part of their Machine Learning Internship Program.
 Their guidance and support have been pivotal in the successful completion of this project.